 Color printing and photocopying costs $.25 per page; double-sided copies will cost $.25 each side.

-Students have an account that uses their LoLA username and password to pay for printing/copying and they will be able to add to their accounts using a credit or debit card, or with cash or check at the Business Office, room 181.
-A separate account may also be created.
+Students have an account that uses their LoLA username and password to pay for printing/copying and they will be able to add to these accounts online only using a credit or debit card.
+Students may also choose to create an account to which funds may be added using a credit or debit card online or with cash or check at the Business Office, room 181.

 Comments or complaints regarding printing/copying should be directed to the Business Office, room 180, or to Business@rpcc.edu.